Register for Britain Against Cancer 2017 by Thursday 14 September to secure your place at early bird rates.Find out more

 The APPGC holds regular meetings and campaigns on a number of vital issues including patient experience, early diagnosis, rarer cancers and living with and beyond cancer.
-In the last Parliament we successfully campaigned for Clinical Commissioning Groups to be held to account on improving their one year cancer survival rates.
+In 2015, we successfully campaigned for Clinical Commissioning Groups to be held to account on improving their one year cancer survival rates.

-You can read the APPGC's findings and recommendations from the recent inquiry in the report 'Progress into the England Cancer Strategy: One year on'.
+In 2016, the APPGC held its first short inquiry into the progress of the Cancer Strategy one year in.
+You can read the APPGC's findings and recommendations from last year’s inquiry in the report 'Progress into the England Cancer Strategy: One year on'.

 The APPGC's landmark event is the annual Britain Against Cancer conference.
 This event is a unique opportunity to bring together everyone who has an interest in improving cancer services and outcomes in the UK.
-For more information about the event, including how to register, please visit our Britain Against Cancer pages.
+For more information about the event, including how to register your place for Britain Against Cancer 2017, please visit our Britain Against Cancer pages.

-The Secretariat to the All Party Parliamentary Group on Cancer is provided by Macmillan Cancer Support and supported by a stakeholder group of organisations including Breast Cancer Now; Cancer Research UK; Men's Health Forum; Prostate Cancer UK; use MY data; Teenage Cancer Trust; Independent Cancer Patient Voices; and Rarer Cancer's Forum.
+The Secretariat to the All Party Parliamentary Group on Cancer is provided by Macmillan Cancer Support and supported by a stakeholder group of organisations including Breast Cancer Now; Cancer Research UK; Men's Health Forum; Prostate Cancer UK; use MY data; Teenage Cancer Trust; Independent Cancer Patient Voices; and Cancer52.